Ashley1Thompson/fullstack-blogging-app/README.md

 ## Installation
 Open web app at
 ## Usage
-1. Log in or sign upif you do not have an existing username and password.
+1. Log in or sign up if you do not have an existing username and password.
 2.Create a post!
 3. Interact with other posts by leaving a comment.
 4. Log out.
 ## Features

 ## Credits
 Ashley Thompson